 One of the worst cognitive biases which humans suffer from is the belief that observations about individual people can be generalized.
 How much faulty thinking, including racism and sexism, stems from this simple error?
 An extension of this common mistake is thinking of people as interchangeable, or fungible, when planning work - pretending who does the work doesn’t matter.

 When the rubber meets the road, and it's time to start a critical project suddenly the people who are assigned to the project become very, very important.
 When work is about to begin on a specific project, the first questions asked are "Who is going to lead it?
 Who is going work on it?".
-We all know intuitively that the people who ultimately get staffed on the project make an enormous difference on how long it will take, and the odds of success.
+We all know intuitively that the people who ultimately get staffed on the project make an enormous difference on the odds of success.

 One of the primary jobs of managers at all levels is to plan and then execute in accordance with the plan.
 Good managers know which people get stuff done and how long something should take.
 Good managers can even adjust estimates based on individual productivity.
 This is how you build highly accurate plans – you must plan with the specific people in mind who will be doing the work.
-Only a direct line manager can do this, anyone else won’t have the knowledge of each person’s capabilities, and they know specific people determine the project's odds of success.
+Only a direct line manager can do this, anyone else won’t have the knowledge of each person’s capabilities.

 An Early Lesson Why Individuals Matter

 Later, when I was asked to estimate work the first question I would ask was “who is going to do it?”.
-Project managers were surprised by the question, and often told me “It doesn’t matter”, as if we are all supposed to pretend that all resources are equal.
+Project managers were often surprised by the question, and frequently told me “It doesn’t matter”, as if we are all supposed to pretend that all people are equivalent.

 Imagine if you wrote a novel and then decided you wanted your friend to write the final chapter, how long would it take them?
 How well would it turn out?
-They’d have to learn the book first, right?
+They’d have to learn the premise of book first, right?
 Or maybe you’d give them an outline as a starting point?
-Even if they were brilliant they are likely to take longer than you.
+The end product might be better or worse than what you would have written, but even if they were brilliant they would take longer.
 Not that much different from programming really.

 One of the more successful organizations I have had the pleasure of leading had a completely different approach - every estimate explicitly assumed a specific person handles it.
 Sometimes there were even variations given – e.g., several estimates for the same task depending on who it gets assigned to.
 No one ever found this odd.
 It was assumed it was obvious that different people have different skills and familiarity with different technologies or parts of the project.